Skip to main content

 Yes—Hello Gravel can arrange delivery of fill-dirt to Person County from local suppliers; minimum orders start at 3 tons and standard delivery is 2+ business days, with next-day options available for orders placed before noon CST for an added fee.
 Tailgate spreading is sometimes available at the driver’s discretion—request it at checkout but expect the driver to assess safety and access on arrival.
 Use Hello Gravel’s material calculator or contact our team for a site-specific quote and to confirm truck access and staging for safe delivery.

-Want help with fill dirt delivery in Person County?
+Ready for fill dirt in Person County?